story12388

 SK Cheep cheep.

-He jumps off the bench and scampers to the center of the field.
+As you approach the bench, he jumps off and scampers to the center of the field.

 CE Stop!
 I mean it!